afontenot/kodi-autosubs/README.md

 Lets you set the language that the program will compare audio tracks and subtitles to.
-You can use either the full name or a two or three digit code (like "en" or "eng" for English).
+You can use either the full name or a two or three letter code (like "en" or "eng" for English).
 This is used as described above to decide whether a file needs subtitles automatically enabled.

 ## Non-default audio track settings